pinkpong111/Resolution-Based-Information-Theory/RBIT.md

 **Criterion 1 — Resolution gap polarity must predict compression direction.**

-If negative resolution gaps (Δρ < 0, i.e., f₂ > 0) do not produce receiver-controlled compression more frequently than sender-controlled compression, the central claim that gap polarity determines compression control is falsified. *Operationally: f₂ rising must predict compression direction shift with >50% base-rate improvement over unpredicted compression direction.*
+If negative resolution gaps (Δρ < 0, i.e., f₂ > 0) do not produce unplanned receiver-controlled compression more frequently than verified upstream-controlled compression, the central claim that gap polarity predicts compression-control failure is falsified. *Operationally: f₂ rising must predict compression direction shift with >50% base-rate improvement over unpredicted compression direction.*

 **Criterion 2 — Calibrated degradation must outperform full delivery in immature-layer absorption.**
-In controlled experiments where an immature layer receives identical information at full resolution vs. calibrated degradation, degradation must produce higher post-absorption resolution (measured via ρ) over a maturation window.
+In controlled experiments where an immature layer receives identical information at full resolution vs. calibrated degradation, degradation must produce higher post-absorption resolution (measured via \(\rho\)) over a maturation window.
 If full delivery consistently equals or exceeds calibrated degradation, the degradation-as-design claim is falsified.

+**Criterion 2A — Terrain mediation must add intervention value.**
+Under randomized or matched interventions on network, gain, buffer, history, or prior/reference variables, the measured effective-terrain object should mediate a material fraction of the change in the directional reach profile and improve held-out intervention prescription over a direct additive model.
+If terrain measurements add no predictive or prescriptive value, the v3.3 terrain-mediation candidate is rejected for that system class.

+**Criterion 2B — Chromatic composition and luminance must be jointly necessary.**
+On tasks requiring several directions simultaneously, a chromatic-only intervention and a luminance-only intervention should each leave a distinct bottleneck, while the joint intervention should outperform both beyond additive noise.
+If one factor fully substitutes for the other, or if simultaneous-direction performance is completely predicted by isolated accuracy, the chromatic–luminance decomposition is unsupported.

+**Criterion 2C — Directional gaps must reveal failures hidden by scalar means.**
+A negative reach margin on a declared contract-critical direction should predict error, unsafe compression, escalation, or recovery failure even when mean/scalar \(\Delta\rho\) remains positive.
+If directional profiles do not improve held-out failure prediction or intervention choice over the scalar gap, the directional extension is unnecessary and should be removed.

+**Criterion 2D — The breadth–depth frontier must be budget- and terrain-sensitive.**
+Under matched budgets, interventions that expand stable breadth should change the achievable depth profile or composition costs in a reproducible terrain-dependent way.
+If no trade-off or frontier can be recovered, or if it changes arbitrarily with the chosen probe basis, RCA-2E is unsupported.

+**Criterion 2E — Verified terrain acquisition must reduce transfer loss.**
+For heterogeneous sender–receiver pairs, PTRV should reduce held-out semantic, action, safety, provenance, or recovery error relative to direct transfer and sender-only calibration after accounting for probe and latency cost.
+If it provides no matched-budget benefit or its uncertainty does not predict failure, the handshake requirement is unsupported.

+**Criterion 2F — Composition must beat cheaper alternatives after full cost accounting.**
+On tasks requiring broad coverage and deep local reasoning, scoped specialization plus sparse routing, verified transport, diverse audit, and mediated synthesis must improve the breadth–depth–fidelity–recovery Pareto frontier over a matched generalist or naive ensemble.
+If gains disappear after routing/audit/synthesis costs, the system-level trade-off bypass claim is rejected for that domain.

+**Criterion 2G — Cycle consistency cannot be accepted as sufficient verification.**
+Constructed shared-frame, probe-memorization, and paraphrase-with-wrong-action cases should pass a pure cycle test but fail the full PTRV gate.
+If cycle consistency alone performs as well as held-out action, recovery, diverse, and external-reference verification, the added verification structure is unnecessary.

 **Criterion 3 — Fractal propagation predictions (from VST §1.5.1).**
 Three specific predictions must hold: